 Amazon business strategy can be described as cost leadership taken to the extreme.
 Range, price and convenience are placed at the core of Amazon competitive advantage.
 The global online retailer operates with a razor thin profit margin and succeeds due to a combination of economies of scale, innovation of various business processes and a constant business diversification.

-Amazon business strategy is guided by four principles: customer obsession rather than competitor focus, passion for invention, commitment to operational excellence, and long-term thinking.
+Moreover, Amazon business strategy is guided by four principles: customer obsession rather than competitor focus, passion for invention, commitment to operational excellence, and long-term thinking.
 The following four points constitute the cornerstones of Amazon business strategy:

 1. Regularly entering into new niches and segments.
 Started only as an online shop for selling physical books in 1997, today Amazon sells anything that can be sold online in the global scale.
 Sophisticated global logistics represents one of the solid bases of Amazon competitive advantage.
 The tech giant has used this advantage extensively to engage in successful business diversification.
 Recently, the company launched Amazon Home Services, a simple way to buy and schedule local professional services as a continuation of its diversification strategy.